 But the FBI is not the only organization looking into Russian meddling and the circumstances behind former national security advisor Micheal Flynn’s firing in February.
 In fact, a wide range of US agencies, politicians, and individuals will continue their own investigations.
 Last spring, an informal “working group” of US agencies, including the National Security Agency and the Department of Justice, began investigating Russian interference in the US election.
 In January, the agencies said in a report that Russia aimed to undermine US faith in the democratic election process, denigrate Hillary Clinton, and showed a “clear preference” for Trump.

 However, many outside investigations have lacked the manpower and experience of the FBI.
 Congressional committees in particular have been hampered by a lack of full-time staff and the refusal by the White House and former Trump campaign aides to cooperate.
 The chairman of one committee stepped down from his post after critics argued he was trying to sabotage the investigation.
-After Comey’s firing, Republicans are feeling a new sense of urgency.

 On the other hand, Comey’s dismissal may already be making officials involved in the other investigations more determined.
 “It is definitely creating a renewed sense of urgency,” said a congressional aide working with the Senate intelligence committee, one of the investigating groups.
 “The Democrats never felt we were moving fast enough, but now the public pressure has increased on the committee and the Republicans are feeling this urgency as well.”